Layoffs stuck at high level as 1.3 million seek jobless aid

 Americans are seeking unemployment aid against the backdrop of a disturbing surge in confirmed viral cases, with increases reported in 38 states.
 Case counts have especially accelerated in four states that now account for more than half of reported new U.S. cases: Arizona, California, Florida and Texas.

+Applications for unemployment aid dropped last week in California and Florida, though in California they remained high, with more than 267,000 claims.
+That is more people than were applying each week for unemployment benefits in the entire country before the pandemic hit.
+Jobless claims also declined in Michigan and Colorado.

+Still, applications for benefits spiked in Texas, Nevada, Tennessee and Louisiana — states where confirmed cases of the virus are intensifying.
+They also jumped in New Jersey and New York, where the pandemic is mostly under control.

-The intensifying outbreaks and more stringent government restrictions have slowed economic activity in much of the country and may be weighing on hiring.
+The intensifying outbreaks and more stringent government restrictions have slowed economic activity in much of the country and may weigh on hiring.
 The government’s jobs report for June showed a solid gain of 4.8 million jobs and an unemployment rate that fell to 11.1% from 13.3%.

 Yet even so, the economy has regained only about one-third of the jobs that vanished in March and April.
 And the June jobs report reflected surveys of Americans that were conducted in the middle of that month — before the pandemic flared up again.

 More recent data are worrisome.
-Spending on credit and debit cards issued by Bank of America fell in the week that ended June 27 compared with the previous week.
-Auto and existing-home sales have slowed.
+Spending on credit and debit cards issued by Bank of America fell in the week that ended June 27 compared with the previous week, the bank said.

 Restaurant visits have also leveled off nationally, including in states that haven’t begun to close down again, according to data from OpenTable, the reservations website.